cedrickirek/transcribing_videos/README.md

 # 📚 YouTube Learning Repository

-A simple tool to save, summarize, and search your educational YouTube videos using AI.
+A simple tool to create notes from the 3-hours YouTube videos I watch every day.

 ## Features